 Preheat oven to 325° F.

 Chop the carrots and onions to bits in the food processor, transfer to a microwave safe dish and mix in 2 Tbsp canola oil.
 Microwave on high for about 2 minutes.
 Put the fish in the food processor and start pulsing while gradually adding the rest of the ingredients.
+If your food processor is on the smaller or older side, just do it in 2 batches.
 Pulse until completely mixed (you might need to help it along with a spoon if too thick).